Marquam Hill, Portland, Oregon

 Marquam Hill is a populated hill located just south of Downtown Portland, Oregon, United States in the Homestead neighborhood.
 It is also called Pill Hill because it is home to Oregon Health & Science University, Portland VA Medical Center and Shriners Children's Portland.

 Marquam Hill was named for Philip A. Marquam.
 It is classed by the United States Geological Survey as a populated place and not as a hill.
 It is part of the Tualatin Mountains, along with nearby Council Crest and Portland Heights.

+Development of the huge medical complex on Marquam Hill started in 1917 with an initial 20-acre tract donated by the Oregon-Washington Railroad and Navigation Company and an 88-acre tract donated by the family of Sam Jackson, former publisher of the Oregon Journal.
+At present, the OHSU land comprises an area of 116 acres.